 Divorce Advocates Serving Schaumburg and Surrounding Areas

-Providing Free Legal Consultations for Clients Seeking Post-Divorce Enforcement
+Providing Legal Consultations for Clients Seeking Post-Divorce Enforcement

 Unfortunately, all too often, people choose not to obey a court order that defines their responsibilities and obligations after a divorce —obligations related to child support or maintenance (alimony), for example—necessitating that you work with an experienced attorney to go back to court and ensure that you obtain justice and work to ensure compliance.